PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Lean Fiedeldey, Halton Region Public Health
+Lean Fiedeldey, MPH, MSc., Public Health Research Analyst, Halton Region Public Health

 Description: E-cigarette use (e.g., vaping) is rising, particularly among youth and young adults.
 Data from the Canadian Tobacco and Nicotine Survey (CTNS) indicates a desire to quit, with a significant proportion of those who vape reporting quit attempts in the past year (Statistics Canada, 2022).
 Current public health strategies focus on prevention and harm reduction for cigarette smokers, but there is a need for these approaches to evolve to include vaping cessation.
 Therefore, this review was conducted to identify effective vaping cessation interventions for (youth/young adults/people) who vape nicotine products.